 Baisakhi also has a very special significance in Buddhism.
 Let’s know about it.

 Buddhism, a religion established by Gautam Buddha, has a great significance on the lives of Buddhist people.
 It is believed that on this day Gautam Buddha attained Nirvana or salvation in Gaya.
 Since then, this day is celebrated as Buddha Purnima.

 It means that the day of Baisakhi is quite holy for many people around the globe.

 It is also believed that the Arya Samaj Dharam came into existence on the day of Baisakhi.
 Swami Dayanand Saraswati established the Arya Samaj in the year 1875 on this particular day.
 Since then, this day holds a special significance in the lives of Hindus.

 Baisakhi is a festival which marks the new beginning.
 It is considered to be the holiest day in the Sikh calendar.
 A day on which the Sikhs got a new identity.
 It is the time to remember the teachings of Guru Nanak.
 One of main teachings says that everyone is equal; and its biggest example is the architecture of the Golden Temple, which consists of 4 entries, symbolising that people from all the four corners of the world can visit the holy shrine.
 It also signifies that worship of God is free irrespective of any religion, caste and creed.
 Any person, be it Hindu, Muslim, Sikh or Christian can visit the shrine and his whole life should be dedicated to work selflessly towards the service of God and mankind.

 Baisakhi might be known by different names throughout the world, but the message remains the same that is the new beginning or a new start, and thanking the Almighty.
-So, join the hands in the celebrations of Baisakhi in 2016 and have fun!
+So, join the hands in the celebrations of Baisakhi and have fun!